Equivariant generalized cohomology via stacks

+for $G$-invariant closed subschemes $Z \sub X$ with open complement $U = X\setminus Z$.
+In equivariant Chow homology the analogous property is obvious (see \cite[Prop.~5]{EdidinGraham}) since any homogeneous component of $\on{A}^G_*(X)$ can be computed using a single approximation $U_\nu/G$ for large enough $\nu$ (as opposed to the entire tower $\{U_\nu/G\}_\nu$).
+In the case of $\Omega^G_*(-)$, A.~Krishna\footnote{ Krishna \cite{KrishnaEquivariantCobordism} used a slightly different definition of $\Omega^G_*(-)$, based on \cite{Deshpande}.
+It is shown however in \cite[Rem.~14]{HellerMalagonLopez} that the two are isomorphic. } showed exactness at the end (i.e., surjectivity of restriction to an open) and explained why he did not believe exactness in the middle should hold (see Prop.~5.3 in \cite{KrishnaEquivariantCobordism} and the discussion just before).
+While Heller--Malag\'on-L\'opez claimed that right-exact localization holds (see \cite[Thm.~20]{HellerMalagonLopez}), their argument does not in fact prove exactness in the middle (this gap is well-known in the area).
+We will show that $\MGL^G_*(-)$ does satisfy right-exact localization (see \thmref{thm:unchanted}), and so therefore does $\Omega^{G,\mrm{HML}}_*(-)_\Q$:

-\begin{thmX} Let $k$ be a field of characteristic zero, $G$ an algebraic group over $k$, and $X$ a quasi-projective $k$-scheme with linearized $G$-action.
-Then for every $G$-invariant closed subscheme $Z \sub X$ with open complement $U = X\setminus Z$ and every $n\in\Z$, there is an exact sequence
+\begin{thmX} Let $k$ be a field of characteristic zero, $G$ an affine algebraic group over $k$, and $X$ a quasi-projective $k$-scheme with linearized $G$-action.
+Then for every $G$-invariant closed subscheme $Z \sub X$ with open complement $U = X\setminus Z$ and every $n\in\Z$, there are exact sequences